chees-e/vDFT/README.md

 There is one extra bus we need to store the $\frac{N}{k}$ values to reset $n$ (see next section).
 This requires $11 \times 88 = 968$ bits.

 As for output, we need to add them up.
-Employing similar strategy, we can store each individual sum in one big bus.
+Employing a similar strategy, we can store each individual sum in one big bus.
 My estimation is that $27$ bits should be enough, so our busses will be $27 \times 88 = 2376$ bits long.
 That can be subjected to optimization.

-We do want to perform DFT for all frequencies $k$ simutaneously for speed and to avoid repeating inputs.
+We do want to perform DFT for all frequencies $k$ simultaneously for speed and to avoid repeating inputs.
 To do so, we can utilize the `generate` block to instantiate all the sinx modules and the summation modules/registers.

 ## n Adjustments